libp2p/js-libp2p-interfaces/packages/libp2p-peer-store/src/README.md

 `Map<string, PeerId`

-A `peerId.toString(base58btc)` identifier mapping to a `PeerId` of the peer.
+A `peerId.toString()` identifier mapping to a `PeerId` of the peer.
 This instance contains the peer public key.

 #### Protocol Book